Position

 Q: What is a Rovada Redcurrant Bush?

 A: The Rovada Redcurrant Bush is a popular edible redcurrant plant, prized for its impressive clusters of large, translucent red berries that hang on long strings.
-It’s a deciduous shrub that not only adds beauty to your garden but also provides a delicious soft fruit harvest.
+It’s a deciduous shrub that adds beauty to your garden and provides a delicious, soft fruit harvest.

 Q: Do Rovada Redcurrant bushes need full sun?